4C Mr T Cunliffe – Teacher

 Homework will be sent home every Friday.
 This could either be Literacy or maths based.
 Children will take home a reading book every week which they will choose themselves.
 All the books are colour banded and levelled or your child may be a free reader.
 Please take time to read with your child and fill out the jungle reading records.
 If you have any questions or would like support please feel free to come in and have a chat.
 So that we can organise the changing of books, could you please make sure book bags are in school on every day.

-Children will be given spellings on a Tuesday, followed by a test the following Monday.
+Children will be given spellings on a Monday, followed by a test on Friday.
 To practice, each child is given a look, cover, spell & check sheet to take home.